 If you are a new patient please allow at least two hours for your first appointment.
 This will allow time should you require further testing, such as mammography, ultrasound or a biopsy.
 Once this has been reported your doctor will advise you of the result and if further action is warranted.
 If your appointment is for a review only and no further testing is required then allow around 30 minutes.
 Mammogram patients should allocate around an hour so that there is time for the radiologist to review your images and give your specialist the results.

 Please ask the receptionist if doctor is running on time, unfortunately due to the nature of our business waiting is sometimes unavoidable.
 You can always visit Cafe Otto co-located in Burnside Hospital for a coffee and our receptionist will be happy to call you when doctor is ready for you if you would rather not wait in our waiting area.

 We do allocate sufficient time for your appointment but sometimes unforeseen circumstances do occur in the consult, and as our specialists give individualised patient care these consults may take longer than anticipated.
 We do thank you for your patience and understanding during these times.

 We have a policy that all newly diagnosed confirmed breast cancers are seen by one of our specialists within 24-48 hours, hence we may fit these patients into the schedule at the last minute.
 We understand your time is precious and we will do our best to minimise your wait.

-Please enjoy our new spacious waiting room with up to date magazines and free guest Wi Fi, password available from reception.
+Please enjoy our new spacious waiting room with free guest Wi Fi, password available from reception.